nazgul7d/nazgul7d/README.md

 ### Hi there 👋

 My name is Nazgul.
-I'm an experienced Network Engineer transitioning to Software Development.
+I'm an experienced Senior Network Engineer transitioning to Software Development.

 - 🌍  I'm based in Canada!
 - 👯 I’m open to collaborate on personal projects